Natasha-Warder/MCA-2024/README.md

 <img title="a title" alt="Alt text" src="/images/chrom hist.png">

 ## Comparison of Histograms
-Histograms hihglight the interlude is a cohesive piece which remains fairly similar from start to finish as it functions as a bridge.
+Histograms highlight the interlude is a cohesive piece which remains fairly similar from start to finish as it functions as a bridge.
 This similarity was expected due to the function of the audio being transitional within a larger piece of music (All of The Lights).

 # Week 10: Audio Similarity and Transcription
 ### Task 1 - Similarity, generating a similarity matrix